ricartojason/ML-or-DL-or-LLM-An-Empirical-Study-on-Multi-Label-Requirements-Classification/README.md

 5. Run `python run_evuluation.py ` to evaluate the fine-tuned large language models.
 This script is supported by several key modules: `inference.py` provides both single-sentence and batch-processing modes for model inference; `metrics.py` offers various evaluation metrics for multi-label classification; and `utils.py` handles foundational operations such as loading models, tokenizers, and data preprocessing.

-6.Run `examples.py` to execute the large model inference examples.
+6. Run `examples.py` to execute the large model inference examples.

 ## 📌 Baselines
 Our implemented deep learning baseline codes are stored in the "\Deep learning" folder.